 Director’s Other Movies

-- The Night of the Hunter (1955) was Charles Laughton’s only film as director.
+The Night of the Hunter (1955) is the only film ever directed by Charles Laughton.

 Recommended Films for Fans